History menu >

 'Juno Boutique' in 2016 once the site of Norman May's Studio

-The original Victorian shop front of Norman Mays Studio continues to be well preserved by the present business which is featured in the January 2016 edition of Malvern Civic Society's newsletter.
+The original Victorian shop front of Norman Mays Studio continues to be well preserved by the owner of the present business which is featured in the January 2016 edition of Malvern Civic Society's newsletter.

 The owner of the shop very kindly showed us the fine stained glass in the window lights above the stairs - remember in those days there was no electricity, and natural lighting would have been an important feature.

 One perhaps begins to appreciate the ambience Norman May must have created in his studio.

 When Norman May first came to Malvern circa 1879, Priory Mount was one of a pair of terraced houses set back from the pavement by a garden and stone wall, and you will see that the shop front has been extended across the garden right up to the edge of the pavement - if you look up from the far side of the road you will see most of the terraced house still standing behind.

 Boots now occupies the site of Lipton's supermarket, probably built in the 1960s in a utilitarian style somewhat out of keeping with the Victorian shop fronts.

 Norman May had married Eliza Julia Royle, the daughter of tailor George Charles Royle, at Worcester in 1878.